-Under present law applicable to banks and savings and loan associations, the right of survivorship in a joint tenancy account cannot be terminated without the consent of the other joint tenants, and property purchased with funds withdrawn from the joint tenancy account remains subject to the survivorship rights of the nonconsenting
+Under present law applicable to banks and savings and loan associations, the right of survivorship in a joint tenancy account cannot be terminated without the consent of the other joint tenants, and property purchased with funds withdrawn from the joint tenancy account remains subject to the survivorship rights of the nonconsenting joint tenant.21 Extending CAM-PAL to banks and savings and loan associations would change this rule to permit a joint tenant having a present right

 ^{19.} Prob.
-Code § 5201.
+Code §5201.
 Section 5201 provides: